philsturgeon/fuel-ninjauth/README.md

 # NinjAuth

-Use the Auth, OAuth and OAuth2 packages to authenticate users with an array of third-party services in a totally integrated and abstracted fashion.
+Use the OAuth and OAuth2 packages to authenticate users with an array of third-party services in a totally integrated and abstracted fashion.
+Users can currently be managed by SimpleAuth or Sentry.

 Implementation requires only one controller and one database table (two if you count users).

-NinjAuth comes from the company behind the project: [HappyNinjas](http://happyninjas.com/).
+The name "NinjAuth" comes from the company behind the project: [HappyNinjas](http://happyninjas.com/).

 ## Supported Strategies